 Art Viva manufacture handmade wooden knitting needles in a range of vintage colours and varying lengths.
 The needles are made from Tasmanian oak sourced from sustainable plantations.
 Each needle is individually hand crafted and finished using natural, organic oils giving a smooth finish without being slippery.
 The beads that top the needles are all hand painted using premium quality, non toxic water based paint.

 Erika is a well known knitwear designer and author.
 She has created a collection of quality, soft hand knitting yarns in gorgeous muted colours reminiscent of the Yorkshire landscape.
-The wool is spun from British flocks and made entirely in Yorkshire – now at Thomas B. Ramsden’s in Leeds.
-Baa Baa Brighouse stocks yarn from her Vintage Wool range and British Blue range as well as some of her beautiful pencil drawn knitting patterns.
+Her wool is spun from British flocks and made entirely in Yorkshire – now at Thomas B. Ramsden’s in Leeds.
+Baa Baa Brighouse stocks British Blue 100 but also offers alternatives to wool with Erika’s Gossypium Cotton and Studio Linen along with a selection of supporting patterns.

 Promoting all that is great about Herdwick sheep, The Herdy Company is a brand growing in popularity.
 Available in seven vibrant and fun shades – blue, green, grey, orange, pink, purple and ecru, Herdy’s chunky yarn is 100% wool and 100% British made.
 We love the ethos behind Herdy as each year the company donates a percentage of profits to the Herdy Fund, an independently managed charitable fund which helps to support the sustainability of rural communities, upland fell farming and of course, the Herdwick sheep.
 In 2013, the company donated 5% of its profits to good causes, so by buying Herdy wool from Baa Baa Brighouse, you’ll be helping to support and protect British, and in particular, Lakeland sheep farming for generations to come!